 In December 2008, Piven became the subject of some ridicule for leaving the cast of a Broadway revival of David Mamet's Speed-the-Plow before the end of its run.
 He was reportedly too ill to perform and was said to be suffering from mercury poisoning—reportedly a result of eating too much sushi.
 Some did not believe Piven's claims, including playwright David Mamet.
 Mamet quipped at the time, "My understanding is that he is leaving show business to pursue a career as a thermometer."
 While the incident may have affected his future on the stage, Piven has remained a popular actor on TV and in film.

 In 2009, the actor starred in the big-screen effort The Goods alongside Ed Helms and Ving Rhames.

 Life After 'Entourage'

-Piven's later credits include the TV series Mr Selfridge, which premiered in 2013, and the action/science-fiction film Edge of Tomorrow (2014), starring Tom Cruise and Emily Blunt.
+Piven's subsequent credits included the TV series Mr. Selfridge, which premiered in 2013, and the action/science-fiction film Edge of Tomorrow (2014), starring Tom Cruise and Emily Blunt.